 Or put on a skit.
 Kids have so much fun putting on a show for the adults.
-Find great camping-themed skit ideas here.
+Find fun camping-themed skit ideas here.

 24. Play 2 Truths and a Lie

-This is a great way for new friends to get to know each other better.
+This is a fantastic way for new friends to get to know each other.

 Each person takes turns telling the group 3 things about themselves.
 Two of those are true, and – you guess it – one is a lie.
 It’s up to the group to figure out which is the lie.

 Another good one is “never have I ever,” a game where each person takes a turn making a statement that begins with “never have I ever.”
 The rest of the group does something to indicate if they’ve ever done that before.
-Younger kids can do things like raising their hands or take a drink of hot chocolate.
-Adults usually opt for a sip of an adult beverage.
+Younger kids can do things like raise their hands or take a drink of hot chocolate, and grown-ups usually opt for a sip of an adult beverage.

 25. The Greatest of All Night Time Camping Activities: Time to Connect